FAQs

 I would like to try mediation but I think we’ll just end up arguing

 You may well have times of conflict within mediation, but I will hold the space for you both and watch carefully to manage this.
+We can also manage this in different ways, including by using Hybrid or Shuttle methods of mediation if appropriate.

 What if mediation doesn’t work?

-Occasionally people do not reach a final agreement.
+I only take on participants that I think are capable of coming to an agreement together but occasionally people do not reach a final agreement.
 However even in those cases, there will have been some agreement on some issues which helps to narrow the areas of dispute for the future.
 You will also have provided open financial information which can be used by solicitors in the future and which will cut down on the work, time and cost that is needed.
 Sometimes it is just not the right time for mediation, and it is picked up again at a later stage.

 My hourly rate is based on my professional qualifications and experience.
 Some mediators are less expensive but they tend not to have a legal background which often means that the outcomes are not as focused or appropriate for the court.
 It is worth paying for expert assistance.